10 months from Istanbul to Beijing

 Honeymoon in 10 months from Istanbul to Beijing overland

-We wanted to go to India, but not by plane, by road, to feel the change of cultures and faces little by little.
-Food, climate, architecture, customs, clothing, everything shifted slowly.
+We wanted to go to India not by plane, but by road, to feel the gradual shift of cultures and faces.
+Food, climate, architecture, customs, clothing, everything changed little by little.
+From Istanbul, we headed east towards the land of the rising sun.

 Along the way, the route changed depending on encounters with other travelers, following our instinct.
 There was no internet.
 Everything was more emotional than rational.